• Skip to main content

 Ingredients

-• 1 cup quinoa white or brown rice
+• 1 cup rice white or brown rice, or quinoa

 • 1 tablespoon butter or olive oil optional